Huxley-Brown/Project-Setup-MCP/system-prompt.md

 └── requirements.md
 ```

-*(Context: "This structured output is parsed by a Model Context Protocol (MCP) server, which uses the file paths and contents to create real files inside the user's repo.")*
+*(Context: "This structured output is parsed by a Model Context Protocol (MCP) server, which uses the file paths and contents to create or edit real files inside the user's repo.")*

 ---